 - 2 medium Fresh green chilli, cut into thin slivers

 - 1 medium Red onion, peeled, halved and sliced thin across the grain into crescents

 - 14 oz Can coconut milk

-- Marinate Fish – Cut fish into bite-sized chunks and put them in a bowl.
-Rub chunks with 1½ tsp turmeric and a little salt.
+- Marinate Fish – Cut fish into bite-sized chunks and put them in a plastic sealed bag.
+Rub chunks with half the turmeric, chili powder, and a little salt.
 Set aside.

 - Cook Fish – Heat 2 tbsp coconut or vegetable oil in a large skillet over medium heat.
 In order, stir in each of these ingredients for about 10 seconds each: fenugreek seeds, mustard seeds, ginger, green chili, and curry leaves.
 Add onions with a sprinkle of salt and stir fry until until soft, about 5 minutes.
-Sprinkle onions with 1½ tsp turmeric powder and stir fry a few seconds.Add ½ tsp salt and mix in chunks of fish.
-Add a can of diced tomatoes with juices.
+Sprinkle onions with remaining turmeric powder, cummin, and stir fry a few seconds.Add a pinch of salt and mix in chunks of fish.
+Add canned of diced tomatoes with its juices.
 Gently stir fry until the fish is cooked through but not dry, 5-7 minutes.

 - Finish Dish – When fish cooked through, remove pan from heat.
 Stir in the coconut milk and transfer to a warm shallow bowl to serve.
 Garnish with a few curry leaves and serve alongside rice.

 - Any white fish steak that won’t break apart when stirred can be used.
 Shrimp or a mix of seafoods can be used as well.